Information for term Communications, New Media + Journalism

 Grading

-Students receive numerical grades which are converted to the U.S. letter grades.
+Students receive numerical grades which are converted to U.S. letter grade equivalents.
 Assessment is continuous and is based on overall performance, including class participation, homework assignments, papers, presentations, projects, and exams.
-The internship and some elective media and communications courses may require a final project, website, radio production, published article, or other media-focused projects.
+Some elective media and communications courses may require a final project, website, radio production, published article, or other media-focused projects.

 Individual courses may have additional prerequisites; for CIEE courses, these are listed in the syllabi below.
 Students are responsible for having their own course approval conversations with their advisors.